Quantum Invariants of 3-manifolds and NP vs #P: Computational complexity and quantum circuits

-The third relevant problem counts satisfying assignments ($\#$SAT): given a 3CNF boolean formula $\varphi$, how many assignments $x$ satisfy $\varphi(x) = 1$?
-This problem is contained in (and is hard for) the class $\#$P. This class demands that the output to the algorithm is a number $m$ such that there exist exactly $m$ distinct proofs, each of which is polynomial-time checkable; in the case of $\#$SAT, these proofs are the satisfying assignments themselves, and the polynomial-time checker is the first algorithm discussed above.
-Clearly, $\#$SAT is at least as hard as 3SAT, so NP $\subseteq \#$P. It is a widely-believed conjecture that the containment is strict, i.e. that NP $\neq \#$P. \footnote{Technically, NP and $\#$P are incomparable because NP contains decision problems, while $\#$P contains counting problems.
-Nonetheless, using polynomial-time reduction algorithms, one can make a sensible statement of NP vs $\#$P which agrees with the intuition we discussed here.}
+The third relevant problem counts satisfying assignments ($\#3$SAT): given a 3CNF formula $\varphi$, how many assignments $x$ satisfy $\varphi(x) = 1$?
+This problem is contained in (and is hard for) the class $\#$P. This class demands that the output to the algorithm is a number $m$ such that there exist exactly $m$ distinct proofs, each of which is polynomial-time checkable; in the case of $\#3$SAT, these proofs are the satisfying assignments themselves, and the polynomial-time checker is the first algorithm discussed above.
+Clearly, $\#3$SAT is at least as hard as 3SAT, so NP $\subseteq \#$P. It is a widely-believed conjecture that the containment is strict, i.e. that NP $\neq \#$P. Formally, this last statement is invalid, since NP contains only decision problems, while $\#$P contains counting problems.
+We will instead consider the conjecture $\#\P \not\subseteq \FP^\NP$.
+Here $\FP$ denotes the class of \emph{functions} which can be computed in polynomial time, rather than simply decision problems. $\FP^\NP$ is then the class of functions computable by a polynomial-time algorithm with access to an $\NP$ oracle\footnote{Informally, this oracle can be viewed as a ``black-box'' subroutine which the $\FP$-algorithm can invoke; the subroutine solves, in a single timestep, any problem lying in $\NP$ (e.g., $3$SAT).}.
+Strictly speaking, this is a weaker statement, since $\FP^\NP$ contains the class coNP, which is thought to be distinct from $\NP$.